influxdata/docs-v2/content/influxdb/v2.1/notebooks/create-notebook.md

 #### Visualization

-- To change your visualization type, click the second dropdown menu at the top of the cell.
+- To change your visualization type, select a new type from the dropdown menu at the top of the cell.
 - (For histogram only) To specify values, click **Select**.
 - To configure the visualization, click **Configure**.
 - To download results as an annotated CSV file, click the **CSV** button.